-Whether you need to pay for Prom or need assistance with school fees, the Lamar Business Office is here to help.
+Whether you need to pay for Prom, athletic insurance, or IB fees, the Lamar Business Office is here to help.
 Students will use SchoolPay or cash/money order to make purchases on campus.
 Most activities require that you have your SchoolPay or Cash receipt to pick up your items (yearbook, Athletic Insurance, tickets to events, etc.).
-At the beginning of the year students are asked to complete a socioeconomic survey which will help us, help you!
-If you need assistance making any payments or purchases at Lamar, email lamarbusinessoffice@houstonisd.org
+If you need assistance making any payments or purchases at Lamar, email lamarbusinessoffice@houstonisd.org.